electron/electron/docs/api/ipc-renderer.md

 The `ipc` module provides a few methods so you can send synchronous and asynchronous messages from the render process (web page) to the main process.
-You can also receive messages returned from the main process.
+You can also receive replies from the main process.

 **Note**: If you want to make use of modules in the main process from the renderer process, you might consider using the [remote](remote.md) module.